Nasir-al-Mulk Mosque, the Fair of Color and Light

 Nasir-al-Mulk Complex contained a mosque, a house, an abanbar (water reservoir) and a bath most of which was destroyed to build streets and new structures were constructed.

-There is a large door in the entrance of the mosque which is decorated by seven-color tiles called “haft rang”.
+There is a large door in the entrance of the mosque which is decorated with seven-color tiles called “haft rang”.

 There are two eastern and western shabestans in Pink Mosque.
 The eastern shabestan is used in the summer.
 It was designed to cool the weather inner the structure in the hot days of summer.

-The western shabestan, which is one of the most unique ones in Iran, has a ceiling and walls decorated with seven-color tiles, beautiful paintings and Qur’anic verses.
+The western shabestan, which is one of the most unique ones in Iran, has a ceiling and walls decorated with seven-color tiles, beautiful paintings, and Qur’anic verses.
 The floor also enjoys turquoise tiles.
 There are seven wooden doors with colorful and unique glasses.
-It is worth mentioning that decorations and masonry of this shabestan was inspired by Vakil Mosque.
+It is worth mentioning that the decorations and masonry of this shabestan were inspired by Vakil Mosque.

 There are two northern and southern porches in Nasir-al-Mulk Mosque.
 The northern porch has three half arches on three sides; it is connected to the sahn from the fourth side.
 On the southern porch, there are two minarets and a courtyard with a rectangular pond and a stone fountain.

-In the northern part of Nasir-al-Mulk Mosque there is an arch called the Pearl Arch.
-Its ceiling and roof were decorated by colorful tiles, muqarnas, and Quranic verses.
+In the northern part of the Nasir-al-Mulk Mosque, there is an arch called the Pearl Arch.
+Its ceiling and roof were decorated with colorful tiles, muqarnas, and Quranic verses.
 In the southern part of the mosque, there is another vault and arch the roof of which was tiled like the Pearl Arche.

 When Visit this Mosque